dhrinch/Wizer-AT/README.md

 Cypress UI can be launched from the comand line interface via ```npm run cy:open:<env>``` command, where ```<env>``` is an appropriate server environment.
 Aliases for the environment are as follows: ```stg``` for Staging server, ```second``` for Secondary environment, ```prod``` for Production environment and ```dev``` for Dev environment, i.e., for example, to launch Cypress UI for Secondary environment the command would be ```npm run cy:open:second```.

 In Cypress UI, tests can be run by clicking on the name of the spec file (e.g. ```login_spec.js```).
 After this, Cypress will open a browser window and  run all tests from sleected spec file sequentially.
 Successful tests will be marked by a green checkmark, failed ones will be highlighted in red and will provide details on the error.

+It is also possible to run all tests from all specs in headed mode by clicking the ```Run <number of available spec files> inegration specs``` button at the top right.

 ## Running tests headlessly